 Calculating the Payback Period

 With our annual energy savings figured out, we can now calculate the payback.
-If the energy efficient product costs $3.75, and the annual electricity savings is $5.15 as shown above, the simple payback is:
+If the energy efficient product costs $3, and the annual electricity savings is $8.58 as shown above, then the simple payback is:

-It’s interesting to note that if you intend on replacing all of the bulbs in your home with CFLs, increasing the number of bulbs being replaced doesn’t decrease the payback period (assuming there are no economies of scale for buying additional bulbs); in my case it would still be 0.73 years — or slightly less than nine months.
-It will, however, increase your annual energy savings.
+Ironically, if you intend on replacing every bulb in your home with CFLs, the additional bulbs don’t shorten the payback period (assuming there are no economies of scale for buying additional bulbs).
+However, it will increase your annual energy savings.

 Evaluating the Payback Period

-As a financial rule of thumb, payback periods of five years or less are often generally worth implementing, while projects with payback periods greater than ten years are generally not cost effective.
-In my case, the 0.73 year payback period made the decision to go with the CFL an easy one.
+As a financial rule of thumb, payback periods of five years or less are often generally worth implementing.
+At the same time, projects with payback periods greater than ten years are generally not cost effective.
+In my case, the 0.35 year payback period made the decision to buy the CFL porch light an easy one.

 And For the Mathematically Challenged…